An overview of OpenShift Dedicated architecture

 - Start with one or more worker nodes to run the container workloads.

-- Wrap containers in a deployment unit called a Pod.
-Using Pods provides extra metadata with the container and offers the ability to group several containers in a single deployment entity.
+- Wrap containers in a deployment unit called a pod.
+Using pods provides extra metadata with the container and offers the ability to group several containers in a single deployment entity.

 - Create special kinds of assets.
-For example, services are represented by a set of Pods and a policy that defines how they are accessed.
+For example, services are represented by a set of pods and a policy that defines how they are accessed.
 This policy allows containers to connect to the services that they need even if they do not have the specific IP addresses for the services.
-Replication controllers are another special asset that indicates how many Pod Replicas are required to run at a time.
+Replication controllers are another special asset that indicates how many pod Replicas are required to run at a time.
 You can use this capability to automatically scale your application to adapt to its current demand.

-1.1.2.
+2.2.
 The benefits of containerized applications

-188.8.131.52.
+2.2.1.
 Operating system benefits

 Containers use small, dedicated Linux operating systems without a kernel.
-Their file system, networking, cgroups, process tables, and namespaces are separate from the host Linux system, but the containers can integrate with the hosts seamlessly when necessary.
+The file system, networking, cgroups, process tables, and namespaces are separate from the host Linux system, but the containers can integrate with the hosts seamlessly when necessary.
 Being based on Linux allows containers to use all the advantages that come with the open source development model of rapid innovation.

 Because each container uses a dedicated operating system, you can deploy applications that require conflicting software dependencies on the same host.
 Each container carries its own dependent software and manages its own interfaces, such as networking and file systems, so applications never need to compete for those assets.

-184.108.40.206.
-Deployment and scaling benefits
+2.2.2.
+Deployment benefits

 If you employ rolling upgrades between major releases of your application, you can continuously improve your applications without downtime and still maintain compatibility with the current release.